juji/invoice/README.md

   <img width="842" height="630" src="https://raw.githubusercontent.com/juji/invoice/refs/heads/main/static/screenshot.png">
 </p>

+## Security and Storage

-It will also requires you to have a secure accessible subscription/payment url (https), and a secure url to view the payment receipt.
+It requires you to have a secure accessible subscription/payment url (https), and a secure url to view the payment receipt.

 For storage, it is advised to keep this in a private repo.
-Since your data will be available in json format.
+Since your data is written in json format.

 ## Customization